navid-m/scar/README.md

 No macros or convoluted compile-time metaprogramming.

-Optional GC.
-Standard library will work with or without GC.
+Optional garbage collection.
+The standard library will work with or without the GC.

 Prioritizes: